stresearch/SAFE/README.md

 **All participants are required to register for the competition**

-- Sign up here to participate and receive updates: [TBD]().
+- Sign up here to participate and receive updates: [NEED TO ADD GOOGLE FORMS LINK]().
-- For info please contact: TBD
+- For info please contact: OUR GOOGLE EMAIL

 ## Important Dates